 Real-time payments aren't just about the fast funding; they are about the entire process.
 Watch what these experts have to say.

 Has the payment been processed?
 Have funds been received?
-Is a payment on the way.
-The abyss of the unknowns plays havoc with strategic decision-making.
+Is a payment on the way?
+The abyss of the unknown plays havoc with strategic decision-making.

 "A lot of lenders want visibility into cash flow, they need visibility into liquidity, and they want visibility into the whole ledger, and the payment platforms are providing that."Rojin, Nair